NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/setup-git-dir.md

 title: "Setup GitHub Working Directory - Quick Intro to Bash"
 description: "This page reviews how to check that github is installed on your computer.
 It also provides a quick overview of Bash shell.
 Finally we will setup a working GitHub directory."
 dateCreated: 2014-05-06
-authors: [Materials adapted from Software Carpentry by NEON staff]
+authors: Materials adapted from Software Carpentry by NEON staff
 contributors:
 estimatedTime: 1.0 - 1.5 Hours
 packagesLibraries:
 topics: data-management
 subtopics:
-languagesTool: GitHub, Bash
+languagesTool: git, bash
 dataProduct:
 code1:
 tutorialSeries: